Introduction

 Windows (PowerShell)

-First, make sure you've created a config directory on your host file system.
+directory on your host file system.
 This will be the directory where your new config file will be created:

 mkdir config

-Then, use the Docker image's init-config command to create a new PrizmDoc Server config file:
+Then, use the Docker image's init-config

 docker run --rm -e ACCEPT_EULA=YES --volume $pwd/config:/config accusoft/prizmdoc-server init-config

-This will create a new PrizmDoc Server config file on your Windows host filesystem at .\config\prizm-services-config.yml.
+This will create a new PrizmDoc Server config file on your Windows host filesystem at .\config\prizm-services-config.yml

-Use the init-config command to create a new PrizmDoc Server config file:
+command to create a new prizm-services-config.yml

 docker run --rm -e ACCEPT_EULA=YES --volume $(pwd)/config:/config accusoft/prizmdoc-server init-config

-This will create a new PrizmDoc Server config file on your host filesystem at ./config/prizm-services-config.yml.
+This will create a new PrizmDoc Server config file on your host filesystem at ./config/prizm-services-config.yml

 To start an instance of PrizmDoc Server, you need a license key from Accusoft.
 If you don't have a license, please contact info@accusoft.com.
 If you have questions about licensing options, refer to the Licensing topic.

-To configure the license, set the values of license.solutionName and license.key in your PrizmDoc Server config file (prizm-services-config.yml).
+To configure the license, set the values of license.solutionName

 NOTE: On a Linux system, because the config file was created by a Docker container, you will need to either edit the config file as root or change the owner of the file before editing it.

-3. Start PrizmDoc Server
+5. Start PrizmDoc Server

 Windows (PowerShell)